-This post is for JEE aspirants who got less marks (NTA percentile score) in JEE Main January attempt.
-The good thing is you have one more chance to improve your JEE Main score in April.
+This post is for JEE aspirants who got less marks (NTA percentile score) in JEE Main February attempt.
+The good thing is you have three more chances to improve your JEE Main score in March, April and May.

 Here are some of the ways to improve your score in JEE Main examination.